Christianity Oasis On Line

 When you have finished this Christian Relationship with the Lord eBook sharing how to improve your relationship with Jesus, you can also check out some of the other Christian entertainment, games, music, books, mall, studies and programs within our Christian community below ...

 FRIENDSHIP, FAMILY, FELLOWSHIP AND FUN

 BECOME A MEMBER

 MY C-O-O-L SPACE

 CLICK HERE TO JOIN

-We hope you enjoyed this Religion or Relationship E-book.
+We hope you enjoyed this Christian Relationship with the Lord eBook revealing how to improve your relationship with Jesus.
 If after sojourning through the Christianity Oasis community, you find our Ministry to be worthy and would like to make a Love Offering as to assure the Light of Hope continues to shine for the lost and hurting souls dwelling in darkness, thereby providing them with the opportunity to pursue the path of Christianity as well as provide a safe and enjoyable sanctuary for fellow Christians.